Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 She added: “When I think of Pinelake, I remember the heroes, the innocent lives that were taken and their families who still live with the grief.”

 Cotten, the first victim, is now the local branch director for the Food Bank of Central and Eastern North Carolina.
+The bullet from Stewart’s hunting rifle is still lodged in his shoulder.

 “In some ways it doesn’t feel like 10 years and in other ways it does,” he said.
 “I feel real fortunate to be here.
 It could have turned out really differently.”